ncu-dart/Anomaly-Detecting-Framework-Base-on-Deep-Spatial-Temporal-Graph-Model/README.md

 Usage:
 ```
 $python machine_learning_reg.py regression
-                --name <name of model, You can choose any name>
+                --name <model name; you can choose any name>
-                --model <model type, "Lasso" or "Ridge" or "RandomForest">
+                --model <model type: "Lasso" or "Ridge" or "RandomForest">
 ```
 Example:
 ```